mikebaloun/Predicting-Calgary-Real-Estate-Property-Value/README.md

 ### **Executive Summary**

-This report details the development of a highly accurate predictive model for residential property assessed values in Calgary, Alberta.
-The project demonstrates a full, iterative workflow, from sourcing and cleaning a large-scale public dataset to advanced feature engineering, hyperparameter tuning, and model interpretation.
+This report details the development of an accurate predictive model for residential property assessed values in Calgary, Alberta.
+The project demonstrates a full workflow, from sourcing and cleaning a large-scale public dataset to advanced feature engineering, hyperparameter tuning, and model interpretation.
 The analysis focuses on four years of assessment data (2021-2024).
 A key innovation was the extraction of geospatial coordinates from raw polygon data.
 The final, tuned XGBoost model achieves an **R-squared score of 0.84**, successfully explaining 84% of the variance in the core residential market.
 This research serves as a comprehensive case study in applying a robust data science methodology to a complex, real-world problem.

 ---